Durjoy001/Java_Tutorial/Java Basic/Basic.md

 # Use float or double?
     The precision of a floating point value indicates how many digits the value can have after the decimal point.
-    The precision of float is only six or seven decimal digits, while double variables have a precision of about 15 digits.
+    The precision of float(4 bytes) is only six or seven decimal digits, while double(8 bytes) variables have a precision of about 15 digits.
     Therefore it is safer to use double for most calculations.

 # Java Type Casting